 - Near Belfair and closer to Tacoma, the Super 8 by Wyndham Shelton is pet-friendly and caters to the budget traveler who enjoys a comfortable bed.

 Washington Parks: The best campgrounds in Olympic National Park pair nicely with the many hiking trails throughout, and our Olympic National Park visitor's guide can help inspire more adventures.
 Some of the other best state and national parks in Washington include the mighty Mount Rainier, also with its own best hiking trails and top-rated campgrounds.
 Farther north in the state, close to the Canadian border, the best campgrounds and hiking trails of North Cascades National Park lend to even more elevated terrain to explore.

-Other Adventures in Washington: The state of Washington is made for adventure, and among its best hiking trails and top-rated campgrounds, interested explorers can also find a dense selection of hot springs, waterfalls, and reasons to visit.
-For paddling enthusiasts, the best white water rafting adventures in Washington should catch your attention, and come winter, expect to find plenty of action at all the top-rated ski resorts in the state.
+Other Adventures in Washington: If you're new to hiking you may want to have a read through our article on hiking for beginners.The state of Washington is made for adventure, and among its best hiking trails and top-rated campgrounds, interested explorers can also find a dense selection of hot springs, waterfalls, and reasons to visit.
+For paddling enthusiasts, the best white water rafting adventures in Washington should catch your attention.